ning-wang1/DPFedMeta/README.md

 -       bash cifar-fs_DPAGRLR.sh

+4. Training non-private algorithm

+for Omniglot dataset:

+-       bash omniglot_MAML.sh

+for mini_ImageNet dataset:

+-       bash mini-imagenet_MAML.sh

+for CIFAR-FS dataset:

+-       bash cifar-fs_MAML.sh

 These command will produce the test accuracy shown in Table 2 of the paper.

 ##  Estimated  Running Time
+ We are running the code on a server equipped with a 3.3 GHz Intel Core i9-9820X CPU, and a GeForce RTX 2080 Ti GPU.
 The running time of  DPAGR
 | Dataset          |     Running time    |
 |----------------------|:---------------------------:|